 Outdoor living is hard to beat; but when the weather, March or sand flies set in, you might be wanting a place to escape.

-We were settled in for a few days at Cape Arid National Park.
+We were settled in for a few days on the south coast.
 It was paradise, at least until the midday March flies swarmed in and disrupted our camp chill.

 We had been looking for an opportunity to test out the iKamper Annex Room, and this was the time!